sofialarson/hcde530/README.md

 # HCDE530

-This repository contains myproject work for HCDE530.
+This repository contains my project work for HCDE530.

 ## Contents